CoolMarvel43/SHS-UFO-Edits/Sources/New-Simplified/README.md

 - [Sans](Sans/Preview/)
 - [Serif](Serif/Preview/)

 Some glyphs are colour coded (which are also indicated in the source files).
-For more information, see the glyph list.
+For more information, see the glyph list, under the Colour Tag column.
 But roughly:

-<span style="color:magenta">**Magenta**</span> - Borrowed glyphs from other Source Han forks without any modifications whatsoever.
+**Magenta** 🟣 - Borrowed glyphs from other Source Han forks without any modifications whatsoever.
 There is no guarantee that any future updates from them will be synced to this repository.
+If a glyph is modified in the future, this tag will be removed.